robusta-dev/robusta/docs/catalog/sinks/DataDog.rst

 Robusta can send playbooks results to the Datadog events API.

-To configure datadog sink, we need DataDog API key.
+To configure datadog sink, we need a DataDog API key.
 The API key can be retrieved from your DataDog Account.

 Configuring the Datadog sink
 ------------------------------------------------